Family, Friends & Support People

 - Grief can trigger physical, cognitive, behavior, and spiritual challenges.
 Click here to learn about the role of spirituality and religion in grief.

 - Grief can occur before a death, such as during a long illness.
-Click here to learn about supporting an autistic who is coping with a loved one’s serious illness.
+Click here to learn about supporting an autistic person who is coping with a loved one’s serious illness.

 - Grief, in some situations, can be prolonged or complicated.